DeclineZ/DeclineZ/README.md

-### Hi there, I'm Thiramet (Timmy) 👋
+### Hi there, I'm Timmy

 I'm a developer and aspiring Computer Engineer from Thailand.
-I specialize in building **AI-powered Web Applications** that solve real-world problems in Education, Healthcare, and Business.
+I specialize in building AI-powered Web Applications that solve real-world problems in Education, Healthcare, and Business.

 - 🏆 **Awards:** NSC 2025 Finalist, CEDT Innovation Summit Winner, Creative AI Camp Runner-up.
 - 🔭 I’m currently working on **Relian**, an AI platform to help students study smarter.